lccol/bridge-clustering/README.md

 https://github.com/JianguoChen2015/DADC

 Minor changes were made: plotting functionalities and export information as csv files were disabled.

+### DenMune clustering
+The DenMune clustering algorithm was install via `pip install denmune` command.

+The authors' implementation is available at the following GitHub repository: https://github.com/egy1st/denmune-clustering-algorithm.

 ### Data
 The 25 synthetic dataset were downloaded from